Brief Summary of Key Provisions for AB 109 2011 Public Safety Realignment

 In all 58 counties, the Probation Department is the designated agency responsible for post-release supervision.
-In Nevada County, our Post Release Community Supervision program utilizes our Day Reporting Center for the supervision and support of these offenders.
+In Nevada County, our Post Release Community Supervision program utilizes many services for the supervision and support of these offenders.
 County-level supervision will not include:

 High-risk offenders, as defined by CDCR

 Inmates paroled from life terms to include third-strike offenders